LearnWeb3DAO/Whitelist-Dapp/README.md

       mapping(address => bool) public whitelistedAddresses;

-      // numAddressesWhitelisted would be used to keep track of how many addresses have been whitelisted uint8 public numAddressesWhitelisted;
+      // numAddressesWhitelisted would be used to keep track of how many addresses have been whitelisted
+      // NOTE: Don't change this variable name, as it will be part of verification uint8 public numAddressesWhitelisted;

       // Setting the Max number of whitelisted addresses